terraform-google-modules/terraform-example-foundation/1-org/README.md

 1. Run `./tf-wrapper.sh apply production`

 If you received any errors or made any changes to the Terraform config or `terraform.tfvars` you must re-run `./tf-wrapper.sh plan production` before run `./tf-wrapper.sh apply production`

-### Optional Variables

-Some variables used to deploy the step have default values, check if you want to change those values before doing the deploy.
-For more information check in the section [Inputs](./envs/shared/README.md#Inputs) the variables not required.